 There’s something so ‘connected’ about pink and blue, isn’t there?
 These are the classic ‘baby’ colors, they are complementary in the garden, and they simply play so nicely together.
-Perhaps that’s why Cybis chose to use them several times as the alternative special-version color of a sculpture.
+Perhaps that’s why Cybis chose to use them several times as the alternative color of a designated gallery-event sculpture.
 Sometimes a colorway switch can be notably less successful than the original, but not often in the case of pink/blue.

 It’s interesting that although Cybis produced special variations of a number of pieces in which they altered the colorway and also changed other decorative elements as well, when they did their pink/blue alternates they changed nothing else but the color.
-They did this four times, all with non-limited editions: Betty Blue, Melissa, Pandora, and Young Rose.
+They did this four (known) times for gallery event pieces: Betty Blue, Melissa, Pandora, and Young Rose.

 For this late-1970s gallery-event piece they changed the shoe, hair ribbon and dress ribbons to pink.
 She was named Patty Pink and was made available on a first-come first-served basis to attendees of the event.
 She was not individually numbered but only 100 were made.
 At one time I had her in my collection and should mention that the actual shade of pink was not ‘salmon’ as it appears in this photo; it was a true clear baby pink.
 If I recall correctly, Patty was priced at $225.